MartinaVerardi/Combinational-Logic-Exercises/Change_Machine_2_5/ReadMe.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project simulates a change box that returns coins as change for a purchased item.
+The Change Box - Coin Return System simulates a change box that returns coins as change for a purchased item.
 The system checks if the customer has provided enough money and determines the coins to return as change.

 ### Inputs:
 1. **Cost [3:0]**: Four-bit input representing the cost of the item in increments of $0.05.
 The maximum value is 75 cents.